DirtBagXon/hypseus_singe_data/README.md

 ### Recoding Singe 2 mp4 video files for Hypseus Singe

-Singe 2 game files in this repository are based around various releases of Singe 2 games. \
+Singe 2 game files in this repository are based around various releases of Singe 2 games.

-Check ``FRAMEINFO.md`` for the required video size for each game.
+Check ``FRAMEINFO.md`` for the required video size for each game.\

-Always check ``FRAMEINFO.md``.
+``FRAMEINFO.md`` _is now deprecated but the following 'mediinfo' methods remain useful_.

 Frame information from ``mediainfo`` will be provided for the Singe 2 video files in a file called ``FRAMEINFO.md`` in each folder: